microsoft/ContactCenterMessagingSDK-ios/README.md

 * **Show notification title**: If enabled, will display a customizeable title for every notification.

 ## Accessibility
-Frequently asked questions about accessibility are configured under the page [AccessibilityiOS.md](https://github.com/microsoft/ContactCenterMessagingSDK-ios/tree/main/AccessibilityiOS.md)
+Frequently asked questions regarding accessibility have been set up on the designated page.
+[AccessibilityiOS.md](https://github.com/microsoft/ContactCenterMessagingSDK-ios/tree/main/AccessibilityiOS.md)

 ## Contributing